 On Sunday 4th of November Amel Association International was delighted to welcome Madame Alda Greoli, Vice-President of the Wallonian Government and Minister of Culture, Childhood and Education, Belgium, to Amel’s centres in Khiam and Ebel El Saki.
 Belgian Ambassador Hubert Cooreman and a delegation from the embassy accompanied her to the visit, as well as long-time Amel partner Professor Georges Corm.
 The aim of the visit was to showcase Amel’s important work with Syrian refugees in the region.

 The cohort were given a tour of the main social-medical centre in Khiam by Amel’s founder Dr. Kamel Mohanna, who explained Amel’s services in depth, the history of the organisation, and the 3P approach underlining Amel’s 40-year vision, ‘Principles defining a position that we put into practice’.
-He furthermore outlined the organisation’s vision towards solidarity with all peoples in Lebanon, regardless of their political affiliation, religion, background or nationality.
+He furthermore outlined the organisation’s committment towards solidarity with all peoples in Lebanon, regardless of their political affiliation, religion, background or nationality.
 He noted: “We refuse the concept of charity, and instead focus on solidarity.
 We must work together and become more united to change current individualistic narratives in favour of collective engagement.”

 The delegation were impressed with Khiam’s medical centre, which offers primary healthcare services.
 This includes specialist medical consultations, vaccinations, awareness campaigns on breast cancer and family planning, medication transcriptions, laboratory tests and referrals to secondary healthcare if hospitalisation is required.
 The centre also manages professional and educational training for young Syrians and Lebanese to hone their linguistic and computer skills.
 It also has an active children protection unit, which offers psycho-social support and community awareness to local residents in Khiam and refugees in the informal tented settlements dotted around the area.